12 Great Perks and Benefits For Remote Employees and Virtual Teams

 One approach is to approve a one-time sum to cover the desk, chair, computer, headphones, speakers, and any other office supplies your team may need in their day-to-day work.
 We are assuming many remote workers worldwide would use this opportunity to get themselves standing desks to improve their posture.
 That's already a win-win situation.

-Another way is to offer a monthly stipend that allows your employees to cover expenses such as the wi-fi, printer, or upgrading their existing amenities with new ones.
+Another way is to offer a monthly stipend that allows your employees to cover expenses such as internet, printer, or upgrading their existing amenities with new ones.
 Some companies opt to do both, giving out an initial sum to set up the office and then covering monthly expenses with smaller allowances.

 Apart from giving teams the possibility to do their best work, the home office can be a great topic for chat groups and team bonding.
 Some teams have dedicated channels for discussing their interior design and decorating proficiency and giving ideas to other colleagues.